maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 toBeUpdated = append(toBeUpdated, updateToMatchExpected(expectedCrt))
 ```

-Note that I removed the `else` statement for the purpose of readability.
-Since "creating a certificate" seems to be the happy path of this function, it makes sense to unindent the code that relates to this happy path.
+Note that we removed the `else` statement for the purpose of readability.
+The happy path is now clearly "updating the certificate".

 ## Conclusion